Life in the UK Test

 Study note

-In England, Wales and Northern Ireland, a young person aged 10 to 17 who is accused of a crime is normally dealt with in a Youth Court.
-The hearing is held in front of specially trained magistrates or a district judge.
-Members of the public are not allowed in, and the young person cannot be named in the media.
+Young people accused of crimes are dealt with differently from adults.
+In England, Wales and Northern Ireland, a young person aged 10 to 17 who is accused of an offence is normally dealt with in a special court called a Youth Court.
+The hearing takes place in front of specially trained magistrates or a district judge, rather than in the adult Crown Court.

 Memory tip: Youth Court: ages 10 to 17; closed to the public; the young person cannot be named.